Many marketers seem to agree nostalgic feelings lower the barriers to spending money.

 The trick is to make a thematic link, and to tie your product into the nostalgic element of the campaign.

 TV show The Dukes of Hazzard ended more than a decade before Autotrader.com was founded, but they found a natural fit in their 2014 ad campaign.
 While Bo and Luke have ‘still got it’, their car hasn’t and they use Autotrader to find a replacement.
-The actual ads are no longer available online, but check out this behind the scenes footage.

 Choosing content for your nostalgia marketing